You’re about to find out whether Wix, Weebly, or WordPress is the best website builder for you.

 A CMS or website builder’s range of tools are the very formula you need for creating, growing, and managing your site.
 The fewer features you have, the less your website can do.

-Ecommerce retail sales reached more than $504 billion in 2018, and will only get bigger.
+Retail ecommerce sales in the US reached more than $343 billion in 2019, and will only get bigger.
 So if you’re thinking about building an ecommerce store, now’s the time.
 Let’s see which platform gives you the best tools to sell with.

 Our research found Wix was the best ‘generic’ website builder with ecommerce functionality.
 It has three ecommerce specific price plans, which come with zero transaction fees, the ability to sell digital and physical products, and support for 13 different payment providers.